Gabriel Davis Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Matchup vs. Kansas City

-- Davis is averaging 7.7 receiving yards per game in three career matchups against the Chiefs, 22.8 fewer than his receiving yards prop bet over/under for Sunday's game (30.5).
+- Davis' 7.7 receiving yards per game in his three matchups against the Chiefs are 29.8 fewer than his over/under for Sunday's game.

 Recent Performances

-- In last week's matchup with the Patriots, Davis grabbed two passes for 41 yards (20.5 yards per catch) and scored one touchdown.
+- In last week's outing against the Patriots, Davis totaled 41 yards on two receptions (averaging 20.5 yards per catch) while scoring one touchdown.

-- Davis' eight receptions (on 20 targets) have netted him 120 yards (40.0 ypg) and one touchdown over his last three games.
+- Davis' over his last three outings stat line reveals eight catches for 120 yards and one touchdown.
+He put up 40.0 yards per game, and was targeted 20 times.

 Davis' Buffalo Teammates